nirajp82/IdentityAccessManagement_IAM/Quiz/03-Advanced-Authorization-Policy-Engine.md

 Because Authorization runs on *every single API request*, it sits on the "Hot Path."
 Every network hop compounds end-to-end latency.
 To survive the hot path, architects engineer the deployment specifically for speed.

 1. **Proximity (Sidecars & WASM):** You can never put your Policy Engine behind a centralized API Gateway across the internet.
 The PDP must run as a **Sidecar container** (e.g., an OPA container inside the exact same Kubernetes Pod as your .NET API) to keep the network hop to `localhost`.
 For ultra-low latency, the policy is compiled into WebAssembly (WASM) and embedded directly *inside* the .NET process memory.
 2. **Compilation & Caching:** Evaluating a complex `.rego` file dynamically is too slow.
 The PDP compiles policies into fast decision structures (OPA Partial Evaluation).
 The PEP (.NET API) maintains an in-memory, versioned policy cache (`IMemoryCache`) with a short TTL.
-If Alice asks to start the GPU 5 times in a minute, the API only asks the PDP once.
+If Alice asks to generate the thumbnail 5 times in a minute, the API only asks the PDP once.
 3. **Prewarming:** For your largest enterprise tenants, asynchronously "prewarm" the cache in the background before their users even log in, ensuring their first click is instantaneous.
 4. **Graceful Degradation:** If the OPA sidecar crashes, the system must **Fail Closed**.
 The default response is a strict `HTTP 403 Forbidden`.
 For highly available systems, the PEP might carry a hardcoded minimal "safe default" policy allowing basic read-only operations until the engine recovers.